Raoni-Silva/bookWebscraping/README.md

 ## **1. Business Context**

-The Tea O'Clock is a tea shop in London that wants to became a book club where people come to have a quiet and pleasant time.
+The Tea O'Clock is a tea shop in London that wants to become a book club where people come to have a quiet and pleasant time.

 Tea O'Clock want to have a good but small selection of books and after a market research they've decided to keep only books from the following category: